propfeds/terminal-blues/docs/quirks.md

 As well as questions, complaints, etc.

+## To work without branches

+I use no extra branches, because image layers are easier to manage, and are sort of a form of source control.

 ## My Heavy and Light fonts are swapped

 As of v118, Jeff's font listing in-game is swapped on those two when using a loaded tileset.